mehulagg/gitlab/doc/administration/gitaly/index.md

 Check [Gitaly timeouts](../../user/admin_area/settings/gitaly_timeouts.md) when troubleshooting Gitaly.

-### Checking versions when using standalone Gitaly servers
+### Check versions when using standalone Gitaly servers

 When using standalone Gitaly servers, you must make sure they are the same version as GitLab to ensure full compatibility.
 Check **Admin Area > Overview > Gitaly Servers** on